wrouesnel/poller_exporter/README.md

-# A work in progress!

-This is in no way ready for anyone to use yet.

 # Prometheus poller_exporter
 This is my own spin on a blackbox service poller for Prometheus.
 It is intended to provide a detailed metrics endpoint, and also a usable HTTP interface for